 Lucca’s walls are the difference you’re looking for.
 They surround the city, providing protection and parkland; promenade and shade.
 They prevent further expansion of its ancient core, forcing the surrounding residential and commercial areas to coalesce in to the same urban sprawl found in any Italian, French or Spanish city.
 Free of traffic, the walls are a haven for cyclists, and local bike shops take full advantage; families ride bikes hither and yon, avoiding groups of giggling, speeding children.

-It is a different world up here, both in rhythm and in perspective: life moves at a shower beat up here compared to the busy core we look down upon.
+It is a different world up here, both in rhythm and in perspective: life moves at a slower beat up here compared to the busy core we look down upon.
 There is no hurry up here, only time well spent.

 I could walk around Lucca’s streets for days at a time, stopping only for an ice cream or a sandwich.
 If it weren’t for the hordes of tourists blocking your every step you could be walking around during the height of the Italian renaissance.
 The buildings do not flaunt the grandeur which the renaissance set in train; rather, they are the real, humble buildings which marked the entirety of its flourishing.